jchristopherson/linalg/README.md

     call eigen(k, m, vals, vecs = modeShapes)

     !
-The eigenvalues represent the square of the system natural frequencies (Hz). natFreq = sqrt(real(eigVals)) / (2.0d0 * pi)
+The eigenvalues represent the square of the system natural frequencies (Hz).
     !
-Note: It was assumed that the system was a normally constrained system ! such that all eigenvalues are positive and real-valued.
+Note: It is assumed that the system was a normally constrained system ! such that all eigenvalues are positive and real-valued. natFreq = sqrt(real(eigVals)) / (2.0d0 * pi)

 ```